CAIS members can view up to date COVID-19 resources and school samples here.

 A requirement of CAIS membership is that each member must meet all National Standards.
-These Standards, listed below, are fully outlined in the 2015 CAIS Accreditation Guidelines (for members in CAIS Connect).
+These Standards, listed below, are fully outlined in the 2015 CAIS Accreditation Guidelines (for member schools in CAIS Connect).
 Along with directing leaders through the accreditation process, these guidelines provide schools with a detailed understanding of each Standard and associated indicators of effective practice.

-Vision, Mission, Value & Strategy
+Mission, Vision, Value & Strategy

 The school has clear mission, vision, values and strategy.
 These statements are understood and accepted by all constituencies: Board, faculty, staff, parents, alumni, and students.
 The statements give direction to the Strategic Plan (including curricular, co-curricular, financial, organizational) to ensure that all facets of school life are in alignment.

-Co-Curricular & Learning Environment
+Co-Curriculum & Learning Environment

 The school promotes and acts upon the academic, emotional, physical and social potentials of all its members within an ethical community.

 The school’s program is congruent with its mission and strategy; it is based upon an articulated philosophy and research about the ways in which students learn and effective ways to teach them.
 Through an ongoing consultative process, the school has published a definition of excellence in teaching and learning that encompasses current research.

 The school has an overall administrative organization, which communicates, carries out and supports the school’s mission and strategic plan.

-The school’s Human Resources strategy is in place to ensure that the people practices and policies support the educational purpose of the school and are aligned with the vision, mission, values and strategies.
+The school’s Human Resources strategy is in place to ensure that the people practices and policies support the educational purpose of the school and are aligned with the mission, vision, values and strategies.

 School & Community